 Grazing, for many owners, is a limited resource that provides a significant source of food for their horse.
-Even if your horse is only turned out for one or two hours each day, the paddock is also the place where he will pick up worm eggs.
+Even if your horse is only turned out for one or two hours each day, the paddock is also the place where he will pick up the eggs of horse worms.

 Managing your pasture in the right way can improve the quality of the grazing and reduce the number of worm eggs that your horse could pick up.

 - Do not overstock paddocks.
 The more horses you have, the greater the potential worm output and infestation.

 - Do not overgraze pasture.
 If your horse does not have access to sufficient grass he will be forced to graze the rough areas near droppings.
 These areas have a higher concentration of worm eggs increasingly the likelihood of your horse picking up eggs.

 - Muck out pastures at least two or three times a week.
 This reduces potential contamination from larvae.
 It also gives owners an ideal opportunity to check the fencing, troughs and remove any litter and poisonous plants such as ragwort.

 - Regularly test all horses for worms.
 Then treat those with a high worm burden with an equine deworming products that is effective against the relevant internal parasites.